Hornby, Lancashire: History

-Hornby was recorded in the Domesday Book as Hornebi.
-Hornby was a township and chapelry in Melling parish.
-From 1866 Hornby was a civil parish in its own right until it was merged with Farleton on 24 March 1887 to form "Hornby-with-Farleton".
+Hornby, originally recorded in the Domesday Book as Hornebi, served as a township and chapelry within Melling parish.
+In 1866, Hornby attained the status of a civil parish in its own right.
+However, on 24 March 1887, it was merged with Farleton to form the new parish of "Hornby-with-Farleton".

 Amenities

-Hornby has a church called St Margaret's Church on Main Street, with its octagonal tower a county house called Hornby Castle which overlooks the village.
+Hornby has a church called St Margaret's Church on Main Street, with its octagonal tower and a county house called Hornby Castle which overlooks the village.
 It was started in the 13th century as a replacement for Castle Stede.
 The tower is 16th-century but the rest was constructed during the 18th and 19th centuries.
 Despite the castle now being divided into flats, it is still one of the most recognisable points of the village.
 Hornby Castle and grounds are private, although the gardens are open two weekends each year in February for snowdrops and May with a small entrance fee.
-There is no access to castle buildings, but most of the grounds are available to walk round freely on these dates.
-The gardens also feature a walled garden with plants for sale., a primary school called Hornby St. Margaret's C of E Primary School on Main Street and a village institute on Main Street.
+There is no access to castle buildings, but most of the grounds are available to walk around freely on these dates.
+The gardens also feature a walled garden with plants for sale., a primary school called Hornby St. Margaret's C of E Primary School on Main Street, and a village institute on Main Street.
 A mile to the north of the castle are the earthwork remains of Castle Stede, a motte-and-bailey castle dating from the eleventh or twelfth century.

 Hornby formerly had a high school called Hornby High School that closed in August 2009.